 Tool Chain Integration

-It is easy to integrate application deployments with your existing software delivery toolchain by using the AWS CodeDeploy APIs.
-Some AWS partners provide pre-built CodeDeploy integrations with their continuous integration and continuous delivery services, making it simple to automatically deploy your latest application builds to your instances.
+It is easy to integrate application deployments with your existing software delivery toolchain by using the Amazon CodeDeploy APIs.
+Some Amazon Web Services partners provide pre-built CodeDeploy integrations with their continuous integration and continuous delivery services, making it simple to automatically deploy your latest application builds to your instances.